NataljaL/Hindamine/chapter1.md

 *** =instructions

-    Create object points
+ *   Create object points
-    Estimate the expected value of points.
-If you can't remember the name of the R function you need, use your favourite search engine or take a hint.
+  *  Estimate the expected value of points.
+If you cant remember the name of the R function you need, use your favourite search engine or take a hint.
-    Estimate the population standard deviation of points.
+  *  Estimate the population standard deviation of points.
-    Combine the estimates to the estimates vector (replace NA).
+  *  Combine the estimates to the estimates vector (replace NA).
 Notice how c() can be used to give names to the values.
-    Print out the estimates vector, with the values rounded to 2 digits.
+  *  Print out the estimates vector, with the values rounded to 2 digits.

 *** =hint

-    The table above shows the relationships between the sample statistics and the population parameters.
+   * The table above shows the relationships between the sample statistics and the population parameters.
-    Use the table to figure out which operation you could use to produce the estimate.
+*    Use the table to figure out which operation you could use to produce the estimate.
-    Mean can be computed with mean()
+ *   Mean can be computed with mean()

 *** =pre_exercise_code